Shopify/polaris/documentation/Nodejs support.md

 # NodeJS support

 `@shopify/polaris` supports node's long term suppport (LTS) versions that are in the active or maintenance stages of their [lifecycle](https://nodejs.org/en/about/releases/).
+We should also ensure support for critical repositories at Shopify like `shopify/web`, 1st party applications and `shopify/cli`.

 ## Local development